ewjay/fapiwiki/FAPI_Meeting_Notes_2018-07-24.rst

 App2app (Dave)
 ====================
 Need to add a note explaining how native apps can be user agent for confidential client.
-Many case using app as user agent/browser.
+Many cases using an app as user agent/browser.

-Redirect URI place and seucrity consideration.
+Redirect URI place and security consideration.

 Reference BCP.